Breast Enlargement Surgery | The Basics

 MAIN TYPES OF INCISIONS

 - INFRAMAMMARY FOLD INCISION: Cutting on the underside of the breast

 - AXILLARY: An incision is made on the top part of the armpit, right where the hair bearing skin of the armpit meets with your breasts.

 - AREOLA: A cut is made on the underside of the areola aka the nipple.

 - UMBILICAL INCISION: Saline-filled implants can actually be inserted through an incision on the belly button.

 The most important factor in breast enlargement surgery is the size and arguably the most challenging decision that the patient and the doctor have to make together.
 Quite a number of women go back to theatre not because there was something wrong with the operation but because they feel that the implants they picked were the wrong size.

 Most women’s breasts have a natural degree of asymmetry and the same should be expected after you’ve had your implants done.

-To make sure that your breast enlargement procedure goes smoothly go to a reputable clinic like Ashton Plastic Surgery in Melbourne.
+To make sure that your breast enlargement procedure or breast reduction surgery in Melbourne goes smoothly go to a reputable clinic like Ashton Plastic Surgery in Melbourne.